LindsayMoir/FastAPI_Heroku_CICD/README.md

 This repository provides an example of deploying a FastAPI machine learning model using Heroku and continuous integration with GitHub Actions.
 A command-line environment is recommended for ease of use with Git, Heroku, and other tools.
 For Windows users, WSL1 or WSL2 is recommended.
 The repository does the following:
 - Ingests data, trains a decision tree on that data, and makes predictions.
 - It does this in batch mode and also in real time via FastAPI and Heroku.
-- Continuous Integration and Continuous Deployment (CICD) is enabled via workflows in GitHub and hooks into Heroku from GitHub.
+- Continuous Integration and Continuous Deployment (CI/CD) is enabled via workflows in GitHub and hooks into Heroku from GitHub.
 - You can find the repository [here](https://github.com/LindsayMoir/FastAPI_Heroku_CICD).

 ## Environment Setup